 I am a very competitive person by nature.
 Whenever I get into a game, I strive to win.
 But how to win at Catan?
 There are many strategy guides online, but most of them are way too long and in-depth theoretical for a casual player to read.
 Ain’t nobody got time for that, right? 🙂

 Disclaimer: This guide assumes that you are familiar with basic gameplay mechanics and have some gameplay experience.
 Game mechanics and rules will not be discussed here.
+But since you probably already played a game of two of Catan, that shouldn’t be a problem and the guide should be easily understood to novice players.

 Initial Settlement Placement